deislabs/bindle/docs/signing-spec.md

 3. Reconstruct the cleartext block following the signing rules
 4. For each signature block
     a.
 Extract the public key
     b.
+Verify that the key has not already been used in another signature block
+        - If a key is used to sign the same invoice multiple times, the implementation SHOULD fail
-Verify the signature using the public key and the cleartext
+    c.
+Verify the signature using the public key and the cleartext d
         - If verification fails for ANY signature block, fail
-    c.
+    d.
 Locate the key in the keyring
         - If the key is not located, this is not an error
-5. Verify that at least one signature block used a key that was present in the keyring (4.c)
+5. Apply a key trust strategy (See "Strategies of Key Trust" below)
-    - If none of the signatures were done with a key we know, fail
+    - At minimum, the strategy should be that the `creator` signature is done with a known key.

 ## Keyrings